mik-tf/tfcloud-marketplace/frontend/src/docs/cloud-provider.md

-# Node Operator Documentation
+# Cloud Provider Documentation

-**Node Operators** run and maintain TFGrid nodes to provide compute and storage resources.
+**Cloud Providers** run and maintain TFGrid nodes to provide compute and storage resources.

 ## Role and Responsibilities

 - Run TFGrid nodes and maintain uptime, updates, and security.
 - Provide compute and storage resources to the ThreeFold Grid.
 - Earn **50%** of the TFChain portion of each deployment cost.
-- Collaborate in co-ops with Dashboard Operators to pool infrastructure and share revenue.
+- Collaborate in Cloud alliances with Cloud Operators to pool infrastructure and share revenue.

 ## Best Practices

 - Keep nodes online, updated, and monitored for reliability.
 - Use monitoring tools to track performance and health metrics.
-- Establish SLAs with co-op members for clear availability and service guarantees.
+- Establish SLAs with alliance members for clear availability and service guarantees.
 - Participate in governance and feedback to improve node operations.

 ## Types of Nodes